3d-perception-lab/3d-perception-lab.github.io/content/publications/datasets/minefield-msi.md

 prev: publications/datasets/
 ---

-This page is under a folder.
+This is dataset is not released yet.
+We will update this page in due time.